Why work falls through the cracks

 See how to make status visible without another meeting →Teams are sending too many emails because inboxes have become the way requests are routed, status is checked, and context is reconstructed.

-See how to stop using email as the operating system for work →Requests are coming through email, Slack, meetings, and shared inboxes.
+See how to connect departments more clearly →Requests are coming through email, Slack, meetings, and shared inboxes.
 Nobody has one clear place to submit, route, or track internal work.

 See how to route work correctly →The procedure changed, but not everyone read the email, old habits continue, and it is hard to know whether the new process is actually being followed.